HostPapa hosts over 500,000 websites on its data centers in the US and Canada.

 They provide phone support in 18 countries (which might be the most we’ve seen from any company).
-And they’re one of the only hosts to provide support in different languages, including English, French, Spanish, and German.
+They’re one of the only hosts to provide support in different languages, including English, French, Spanish, and German.

-As if that’s not enough, they also provide an interesting support feature allowing you to connect in a one-on-one session with ‘Papa Squad Experts’, which are essentially guided walkthroughs using video or telephone conference (also, best customer support titles ever).
+As if that’s not enough, they also provide an interesting support feature allowing you to connect in a one-on-one session with ‘Papa Squad Experts’, which are essentially guided walkthroughs using video or telephone conference (also – it’s the best customer support title ever!!).

 During our own personal investigation, we received a response in less than three minutes from their support staff.
 Answers to questions were provided within a modest two minutes.

 In overall, our experience with AbhijeetJ, our customer service rep, was pretty good.